MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 ![skeletal inventory](figures/export/figure-e-skeletal-inventory.jpeg)

 > **Figure E.** Skeletal inventory of NHMUK PV R5937, "The Archbishop", showing which bones were excavated by Migeod' expedition.
 Based on a skeletal reconstruction of _Giraffatitan brancai_ kindly provided by Scott Hartman: note that this image does _not_ illustrate the shapes or proportions of the Archbishop material.
-Bones prepared and available for study are shown in white; those excavated by Migeod in light grey.
-The rest of the skeleton, shown in dark grey, was not recovered.
+Bones prepared and available for study are shown in white; those still in jackets awaiting preparation in light grey; those excavated by Migeod but apparently lost or destroyed in dark grey.

 In illustrating the excavated material, some choices had to be made: